OpenFTC/EOCV-AprilTag-Plugin/readme.md

 ## Installation instructions:

-**IMPORTANT NOTE: This tutorial assumes you have already set up EasyOpenCV in your workspace**
+**IMPORTANT NOTE: This assumes you have already installed EasyOpenCV!**

 1. Open your FTC SDK Android Studio project